 Where does this screenplay fail?

-Obviously there’s more than this but here are my big three for starters:
+Obviously there’s more than this but here are my big three for starters when considering this first draft:

 1. I am suffering from a slightly inactive hero.
 For a future edit I will try and get him taking the lead and taking control more of certain situations and scenes.
 However, I do understand that if a character is exhibiting repression, then this may be harder than it would be for another, more ballsy lead character.